thomasmueller/bau-lang/README.md

     module org.bau.Math
     PI : 3.14159265358979323846

-### Custom For Loops
+### Custom Loops

-`for` loops can use user-defined functions.
+Libraries and users can define their own `for` loops using user-defined functions.
+Such functions work like macros, as they are expanded at compile time.
-The loop is replaced with the function.
+The loop is replaced during compilation with the function body.
+The variable `_` represents the current iteration value.
+The `return _` statement is replaced during compilation with the loop body.

     fun main()
         for x := evenUntil(30)